albamr09/CS61A/Projects/04/schyton/readme.txt

 #####                                                         ####
 ##################################################################

-To run the interpreter simply enter the STk interpreter and run the read-evaluate-print:
+To run the interpreter simply enter the STk interpreter and load "start.scm" to start the python interpreter:

 $ stk -l ../../../lib/simply.scm
 $ STK > (load "start.scm")